Statistics show that nearly 2/3 of divorces in America are initiated and filed by women.

 Over time, your wife probably dismissed your promises and ignored your words, as she knew that they would not be accompanied by action.

-History has rendered your words and promises as useless and thus, you must rely on action.
+History has rendered your words and promises as useless and thus, you must rely on actions that show you care unquestionably and deeply.

 Instead of verbalizing that you love your wife, show her through action.
 Buy her flowers, take her car to be serviced by the mechanic, or play her favorite board game with her.